ngoctd314/learning/backend/golang/chapter 5. os and go/Go runtime.md

 # Go runtime

 runtime is a useful package that allows a programmer to control the behavior of runtime.
 It has many useful capabilities.
-A few of these that might be easily relatable are:
+A few of these that might be easily relatable are.

 ## runtime.Goexit()